Iftikhar31/Code_translation_compiler_bug/Python_Bugs/Python_Bugs.md

 ### Local frame not working with global when there is collision
 https://github.com/python/cpython/issues/130809

-C# translator does not understand stackFrame
+C# translator does not translate the problem correctly

 C++ translator does not translate the problem correctly